; ;

 About Katy Beattie

-Katy Beattie is the Teacher-Librarian at Garfield Elementary School (Olympia, WA), where she has been teaching for 15 years and been the Librarian for more than half that time.
-She has an Australian Labradoodle and two young boys (ages 6 and 9).
+Katy Beattie is the Teacher-Librarian at Pioneer Elementary School (Olympia, WA).
+She has been teaching for 16 years and been a Teacher-Librarian for more than half that time.
+She has an Australian Labradoodle and two young boys (ages 7 and 10).
 Her favorite books are anything by Kate DiCamillo and Jason Reynolds, Shalimar the Clown by Salman Rushdie, and The Woman Who Walked into Doors by Roddy Doyle.
 Her favorite things to teach are coding/robotics and Battle of the Books.